 Lab people

-Dr. Nick Green has been an assistant professor in the Department of Ecology, Evolution, and Organismal Biology (EEOB) since 2020.
+Dr. Nick Green joined the Department of Ecology, Evolution, and Organismal Biology (EEOB) in 2020 as an Assistant Professor of Biology, and was promoted to Associate Professor in 2025.
 Between earning his PhD at Baylor University in 2012 and before joining KSU, Nick worked in a variety of government and industry roles focused on quantitative ecology and statistics.
-His primary teaching areas are in Comparative Vertebrate Anatomy (BIOL 4350K), Biological Data Analysis, and Principles of Biology II Laboratory (BIOL 1108L).
+His primary teaching areas are in Comparative Vertebrate Anatomy (BIOL 4350K), Applied Biological Data Analysis (BIOL 7410), and Principles of Biology II Laboratory (BIOL 1108L).

-You can connect with Nick by email and on Twitter (@GreenQuantEco).
+You can connect with Nick by email and on Bluesky (@greenquanteco.bksy.social).

 Ben Angalet